PayString/paystring-documentation/docs/remote-deployment.md

 sidebar_label: Deploy on AWS
 ---

-You can set up a PayID server on AWS (Amazon Web Services).
+You can set up a PayID server on AWS (Amazon Web Services) setting up your own virtual Linux server.
+Alternatively, you can set up a PayID server using [AWS Lambda][aws-lambda-deploy].

+When you have deployed a PayID server, you can then set up [NGINX Reverse Proxy and SSL](nginx-ssl-deploy) for load bearing and security.

+## Requirements

+- An AWS account
+- Your own domain, for which you can update the DNS

+## Deployment steps

 1. Initialize a `t2.micro` instance on AWS running Ubuntu 18.04m with a minimum of 8 GB SSD.
 For the purposes of this demo, you can use AWS Free Tier.
    See [Getting Started with Amazon EC2 Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html) for more information about setting up your instance.